-Once the information has been analyzed, it will be possible to include it in the Annex E form provided by the POPRC along with the relevant references.
+Once the information has been analyzed, it should be possible to include it in the Annex E form provided by the POPRC along with the relevant references.
 The information should be very clear and concise.
-In order to facilitate the filling out of the form and avoid possible mistakes, the Appendix 3 of this handbook shows a sample filled form.

 4.3.2 Preparation of the risk profile